- Analytics

 For example, a manufacturing company uses predictive analytics to estimate the risk of equipment failure in its production line.

-The company can predict the likelihood of equipment failure by analyzing historical data, such as maintenance records, machine runtime, and previous breakdowns, enabling them to schedule preventive maintenance, minimize production downtime, and reduce overall costs.
+The company can predict the likelihood of equipment failure by analyzing historical data, such as maintenance records, machine runtime, and previous breakdowns.
+This enables them to schedule preventive maintenance, minimize production downtime, and reduce overall costs.

 4. Prescriptive analytics